ckamps/2232-defiance/content/home-systems.md

 ## Cable Conduits

-Generously sized gray PVC conduit has been installed to make it easy to route network, audio, and TV cables throughout the garage and home.
+PVC conduit has been installed to make it easy to route network, audio, and TV cables throughout the garage and home.
+Conduit runs are installed between the following areas of the home and garage:

 | |
 |-|